Andrettin/Wyrmsun/readme.txt

 - Fixed a bug which caused human player-owned mercenaries to attack automatically (this is supposed to happen only to AI-controlled mercenaries).
 - Fixed a bug which caused three extra mercenaries to be granted at scenario start if there is a mercenary unit present (this is supposed to happen only when the mercenaries are hired at the mercenary camp).
 - The AI now makes use of level-up unit type upgrades.
+- Added "Mercenaries" category in the encyclopedia, and added an entry for the Surghan Mercenaries.

 * Upgrades
 - Fixed an issue which caused already-researched upgrades to be researchable again after a game being loaded.